jcfischer/invisible_ch/content/posts/2019/01-14-Mama-Na-Bana.md

 What a nice surprise!

-My friend [Matthias Reinhard De-Roo](https://reinharderoocom.wordpress.com/) read a poem by Enid Madras, played bass and percussion and made a video to go with it.
+My friend [Matthias Reinhard De-Roo](https://reinharderoocom.wordpress.com/) read a poem by Enid Madaras, played bass and percussion and made a video to go with it.
 And then there are sounds that come from me (recorded at a jam session we had sometime last year).